Craufurdland Castle review: a hidden treasure in rural Scotland

 Tour the castle and grounds

 The castle itself is a history buff’s dream.
 To have one family linked to a castle throughout the centuries is highly unusual and adds to the historical significance of the property.
-The castle sleeps 18 guests and has ten bedrooms and three bathrooms, each uniquely decorated.
+The castle sleeps 16 guests and has six bedrooms and three bathrooms in the Towerhouse, each uniquely decorated.
 The Georgian drawing room (pictured) is also accessible to guests, with stunning views over Craufurdland Water and - when we stayed - a plethora of birds of prey swooping and diving into the landscape.

 The library located in the family’s wing, which can be accessed by ringing the big bell at the main entrance, has more than 3,000 books, the oldest dating back to 1515.
 The Craufurds recently discovered an epitaph written by Robert Burns here which they are only too eager to show guests.
 A tour is highly recommended, and Simon will walk you round the castle and grounds, sharing his impressive historical knowledge.
 The tour takes approximately 2.5 hours and is best done after breakfast.

 Glorious escape from modern life

 Guests can choose to stay in any room, from the King James suite with the roll-top bath overlooking the castle lawn to the Knights Room with its priest hole.
 We slept in the Wallace suite, the room above the Laird’s entrance.
 The suite houses a giant bed on a mezzanine floor, accessed by iron spiral steps with a huge stained glass window.
 Light from these intricate windows spills into the room at dawn and creates a kaleidoscope of colours.
 There are shutters if you’d prefer lie-ins, but we opted for rainbow-hued wake-ups.